xlladdins/xll/docs/Excel4Macros/SAVE.TOOLBAR.md

 filename does not exist, Microsoft Excel creates a new file.
 If filename exists, Microsoft Excel overwrites the file.
-If filename is omitted, Microsoft Excel saves the toolbar or toolbars in Username8.xlb, where
-\"username\" is your Windows or network logon name.
+If filename is omitted, Microsoft Excel saves the toolbar or toolbars in Username8.xlb, where "username" is your Windows or network logon name.
 With Microsoft Windows, Username8.xlb is stored in the directory where Windows is installed; with Apple Macintosh, EXCEL TOOLBARS is stored in the System:Preferences folder